ymoua27/ops-reading-note/ops-401/reading43.md

 **3. How does encryption protect traffic against sniffing attacks?**

-It protects traffic by encoding the data, so it is unreadable to the atacker unless they have the key
+It protects traffic by encoding the data, so it is unreadable to the attacker unless they have the key